Customer and Product Data Act 2025

 You could also call this:

-If you break this law, you might have to pay a fine.
-For a single person, the fine could be up to $100,000.
-For companies or other groups, the fine could be up to $300,000.
+If you break this rule, you might have to pay a fine.
+If you’re an individual person, the fine could be up to $100,000.
+For any other kind of entity, like a company, the fine could be up to $300,000.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.